The School Board consists of seven at-large elected members and the Superintendent, who is an ex officio member.

 School Board Members

 Tony is a 20-year resident of Spring Lake Park and began his first term as a School Board member for Spring Lake Park Schools in January 2016.
-He holds a Business Administration degree from University of Northwestern.
-He and his wife Deneen have a son and daughter attending Spring Lake Park High School.
-Tony is currently an Interactive Marketing Business Analyst for Ameriprise Financial.
-Prior to his election to the School Board, Tony was a member of the Spring Lake Park Schools Community Facilities Design Team.
-Tony served as a board member for Emma B. Howe YMCA and continues to volunteer as a boy scout leader.
+He holds a Business Administration degree and a Masters in Business Administration from the University of Northwestern.
+Tony and his wife Deneen have a son and daughter who are graduates of Spring Lake Park High School.
+He is currently a Sr. Project Manager for a Minneapolis based financial firm.
+Before his election to the School Board, Tony was a member of the Spring Lake Park Schools Community Facilities Design Team.
+Tony served as a board member for Emma B. Howe YMCA and volunteered for more than ten years as a Boy Scout leader.
+Tony currently serves as the board liaison to Park Terrace Elementary and Spring Lake Park Scholarship Foundation.

 Marilynn Forsberg, Parliamentarian

-Marilynn is a fifty year resident of Spring Lake Park where she and husband Fred raised four Spring Lake Park grad sons who in turn have made Marilynn a four time grandmother.
-She is a 36 year member of the Spring Lake Park Schools District School Board and is currently the fourth longest serving school board member in Minnesota.
-Marilynn served the board as chairperson or vice chairperson for 21 years, clerk for 3 years, treasurer for 1 year and director for 11 years.
+Marilynn is a 55-year resident of Spring Lake Park where she and husband Fred raised four sons, each being a graduate of Spring Lake Park High School.
+She is a 40 year member of the Spring Lake Park Schools District School Board and is currently the third longest serving school board member in Minnesota.
+Marilynn served the board as chairperson or vice chairperson for 21 years, clerk for 3 years, treasurer for 1 year and director for 13 years.
+Marilynn has attended more MSBA training sessions than any other school board member in Minnesota, the most since MSBA has been keeping records of training attendance.
 She has served as liaison to all schools and on nearly every school community committee, council and task force that exists.
-In addition to serving on the SLP School Board she currently serves as the Vice Chair of Northeast Metro 916 Intermediate School District.
-916's representative to the Association of Metropolitan School Districts, is president of her homeowner's association and a member of the board of her church's school and child care center.
-She also serves on the 7 county IEIC Help Me Grow board.
+In addition to serving on the SLP School Board she currently serves as the Chair of Northeast Metro 916 Intermediate School District, 916's representative to the Association of Metropolitan School Districts, is president of her homeowner's association and a member of the board of her church's school and child care center.
+She also serves as Vice Chair on the 7 county IEIC Help Me Grow board.
 Marilynn has received all awards and honors available from the Minnesota School Boards Association (MSBA) - Director's Award, President's Award, 30 Year Service Award, Arlene Bush School Board Member of Distinction Award, and Minnesota School Board Member of the Year (MSBA All-State School Board).
 She has served as chairperson of the Association of Metropolitan School Districts, vice chair of Equity Alliance (EMID), on the MSBA Board of Directors and on the Panther Foundation Board of Directors.
 She was once honored with WCCO Radio's Good Neighbor Award for her volunteer work.
 Marilynn is a graduate of Westmar University and a retired medical technologist.
 She began her "school career" as a paraprofessional at Spring Lake Park Schools Kenneth Hall Elementary School.